JeffreyBenjaminBrown/mindmaps/README.md

 A .mm **document** is a tree in which every **node** is a string of text.

 Every tree has a **root** node, which is unique in that it has no parents, only children.
+It can usefully be thought of as the center of the graph.
 Every node in a tree is descended from the root.

 A **leaf** is a node with no children.
 A node is **interior** if it is not a leaf.
 The root is interior (unless it has no children, in which case you'd have to call it a leaf).